jocic/c89-wav/readme.md

 ## Examples

-Following examples should cover all basic use-case scenarios, please refer to the additional ones in the [examples](./examples) directory.
+Following examples should get you started, refer to the additional ones in the [examples](./examples) directory.

 ### Opening & Closing